 – ISP information

-As said in DMARC Analyzer there could be 2 possible setups.
-The first setup would be without encryption.
+As previously mentioned, in DMARC Analyzer there are two possible setups.
+The first (default) setup is without encryption.
 DMARC Analyzer shows the Feedback headers and email headers separately.
 First you need to click on the subject and then you’re able to see the header information.

 Forensic reports without encryption